-6 I.e. when the senses having worked, as unconnected with the self are finally absorbed into it.
+6 I.e. when the senses having worked, as unconnected with the self, are finally absorbed intent.
 Cf. Sânkhya-kârikâ 49 and Katha, p.
+151.

-151 quillity, which depends on knowledge, which has contentment for its water, and which has the Kshetragña within for the sun.
-The good who attain to that, have no fear afterwards.
-Its end cannot be per ceived upwards or downwards or horizontally 1.
+quillity, which depends on knowledge, which has contentment for its water, and which has the Kshetragña within for the sun.
+The good who attain to that. have no fear afterwards.
+Its end cannot be perceived upwards or downwards or horizontally 1.
 There always dwell seven females there 2, with faces (turned) downwards, full of brilliance, and causes of generation.
-They absorb 3 all the higher delights of people, as inconstancy (absorbs) everything 4.
-In that same 5 (principle) the seven perfect sages, together with their chiefs, the richest 6, abide, and again emerge from the same.
-Glory, brilliance, and greatness, enlightenment, victory, perfection, and power -these seven rays follow after this same Hills and mountains also are there collected together, and rivers and streams flowing with water produced from the Brahman .
-And there is the confluence of the rivers in the secluded place? for the
+They absorb3 all the higher delights of people, as inconstancy (absorbs) everything 4.
+In that same 6 (principle) the seven perfect sages. together with their chiefs, the richest 6, abide, and again emerge from the same.
+Glory, brilliance, and greatness, enlightenment, victory, perfection, and power7-these seven rays follow after this same sun.
+Hills and mountains also are there collected together, and rivers and streams flowing with water produced from the Brahman.
+And there is the confluence of the rivers in the secluded place9 for the